Stephen Bush is a business consulting and commercial banking expert. He is the CEO and Founder of AEX Commercial Financing Group.

 Neil Barofsky Discusses Ongoing Bank Bailouts – Taxpayers Paid for This?

-"Banking establishments are more dangerous than standing armies."— Thomas Jefferson – Third President of the U.S.
+— Thomas Jefferson – Third President of the U.S.

 Are We Learning from History?
 What Did the Banks Learn?

 Another way to answer these questions is to look at what would happen differently if the recent banking crisis flares up again.
 In our last episode, the biggest banks got much bigger so "Too Big to Fail" certainly appears to still be a substantial and real risk.
 Bankers have continued their losing ways since the bailout by continuing risky investment practices.
 Why is that?